Skip to main content

 How is weekly compensation worked out?

-For claims up to 26 weeks, the weekly benefit payable is the greater of 85 percent of NWW or 80 per cent of QOTE, for those workers not covered by an award or a workplace agreement (also known as the ‘industrial instrument’) – but not more than a person’s normal weekly earnings.
+For claims up to 26 weeks, the weekly benefit payable is the greater of 85 percent of NWE or 80 per cent of QOTE, for those workers not covered by an award or a workplace agreement (also known as the ‘industrial instrument’) – but not more than a person’s normal weekly earnings.

 For claims between 26 weeks to 104 weeks, the weekly amount payable is worked out as the greater of 75 per cent of NWE or 70 per cent of QOTE.